shammaa/laravel-seo/README.md

 ### Step 1: Add Repository to composer.json

-Since this package is hosted on GitHub, you need to add the repository to your `composer.json`:
+Since this package is hosted on GitHub, you need to add the repository to your project's `composer.json`:

+**Edit your project's `composer.json` and add:**

 ```json
 {